Adelphi University

-Adelphi University is a private university in Garden City, New York.
-Adelphi also has centers in Manhattan, Hudson Valley, and Suffolk County.
-There is also a virtual, online campus for remote students.
-It is the oldest institution of higher education in suburban Long Island.
-It enrolls 7,859 undergraduate and graduate students.
+Adelphi University is a private university in Garden City, New York, United States.
+Adelphi also has centers in Downtown Brooklyn, Hudson Valley, and Suffolk County in addition to a virtual, online campus for remote students.
+As of 2019, it had about 7,859 undergraduate and graduate students.

 History

 Adelphi College

 Adelphi University began with the Adelphi Academy, founded in Brooklyn, New York, in 1863.
 The academy was a private preparatory school located at 412 Adelphi Street, in the Fort Greene neighborhood of Brooklyn, but later moved to Clinton Hill.
 It was formally chartered in 1869 by the board of trustees of the City of Brooklyn for establishing "a first class institution for the broadest and most thorough training, and to make its advantages as accessible as possible to the largest numbers of our population."
 One of the teachers at the Adelphi Academy was Harlan Fiske Stone, who later served as the Chief Justice of the United States.

-In 1893, Dr. Charles Herbert Levermore was appointed as the head of Adelphi Academy.
+In 1893, Charles Herbert Levermore was appointed as the head of Adelphi Academy.
 Seeking to establish a liberal arts college for the City of Brooklyn, Levermore received a charter from the Board of Regents of the State of New York, officially establishing Adelphi College on June 24, 1896.
 The college received its charter through the efforts of Timothy Woodruff, former Lieutenant Governor of New York and future first president of the board of trustees.
 Adelphi was one of the first coeducational institutions to receive a charter from the State of New York.
 At the time of its foundation, the college numbered only 57 students and 16 instructors.
 The Adelphi Academy continued to exist as a separate but nonetheless connected entity to the college.
 The new college was located in a building behind the Adelphi Academy, on the corner of St. James's Place and Clifton Place, in Brooklyn.
 The building that originally housed Adelphi is now used by Pratt Institute for their School of Architecture.